MaximilianLombardo/PySCES/pysces/src/pysces/aracne/_cpp/README.md

 ## Known Issues

-The original implementation had several issues that have been fixed in the current version:
+The C++ implementation had several issues that led to its disablement:

 - Handling of perfect correlation/anti-correlation
 - Handling of constant arrays
 - MI matrix shape issues
 - Segmentation faults in matrix operations
+- Index out of bounds errors
+- Inconsistent results compared to the Python implementation

-## Future Improvements
+## Future Alternatives

-Planned improvements include:
+Instead of fixing the C++ implementation, we are exploring:

-- GPU acceleration for large datasets
+- MLX acceleration for large datasets
-- Further optimization of memory usage
-- Support for sparse matrices
-- Additional parallelization strategies
+- GPU acceleration using frameworks like CUDA or OpenCL
+- Optimized Python implementation with Numba
+- JAX-based implementation for automatic differentiation and GPU support